SwiftKickMobile/SwiftMessages/README.md

 Message bars can be displayed across the top or bottom of the screen, over or under the status bar, or behind navigation bars and tab bars.
 There's an interactive dismiss gesture.
 You can dim the background if you like.
 And much more!

 In addition to numerous configuration options, SwiftMessages provides several attractive layouts and themes.
-But SwiftMessages was also built to be designer-friendly by allowing you to fully and easily customize the view:
+But SwiftMessages was also built to be designer-friendly, which means you can fully and easily customize the view:

 * Copy one of the included nib files into your project and change it.
 * Subclass `MessageView` and add elements, etc.